An Angel at Arcadia 88

 Colorful machines filled the room in rows that were never quite straight, their cabinets painted in bold colors that had dulled at the edges from too many hands touching them.

-Screens flickered with game titles all the kids knew and were accompanied by a constant, electronic hum.
+Screens flickered with game titles all the kids knew, accompanied by a constant electronic hum.

 Music threaded through it all, faint but persistent, bleeding from speakers somewhere behind the counter where the clerk sat half-watching the room.